 “It’s crazy trying to figure this out when you have a Zoom classroom full of kids — the turn taking, the questions and how to foster positive experiences” says Megan O’Connell Copp, adaptive physical education teacher.
 “It’s unique in that we need assistance from our families to help with this, definitely with phys. ed., with directionality and spatial concepts.”

 Parents have played an important role in all this work, no matter the subject.

 After all, they’re the ones finding items around the house to repurpose as classroom materials, they’re the ones keeping their kids on schedule and they’re the ones really taking on entirely new roles as both parents and educators.

 “At first, only his teachers could show him how to do the work,” says Andrew, parent to Jacob, 7, in the Deafblind Program.
 “Now we’re able to go over more materials with him ourselves.
 He’s starting to sit and do work with us, too.
 When things started, we weren’t really sure what to do, but things are getting better and better.”

-Back in Antonino’s class, before dismissing her students, they’re asked what they’re most looking forward to about the day they’ll be able to return to Perkins, whenever that might be.
+Back in Antonino’s class, before dismissing her students, they’re asked what they’re most looking forward to about the day they’ll be able to return to Perkins.

 10-year-old Guo Zheng, who goes by Z, is quick with a response, delivered rapid fire: “Art, gym, technology, reading, music, lunch, recess, going on the bus and learning!”